-(Re)insurance and intermediaries receivable
+(Re)insurance and intermediaries receivables

-Receivables and payables are recognised when due.
+Insurance and (re)insurance receivables and payables are recognised when due.
 These include amounts due to and from agents, brokers and insurance contract holders.
 Receivables and payables are recognised at the amount expected to be received or paid when due.
-Due to the short-term nature of Calpe's (re)insurance receivables and payables, amounts are not discounted.
+Due to the short-term nature of Calpe's (re)insurance receivables and payables, amounts are not discounted on either an IFRS or Solvency II basis.